-Palo Alto streets will be swept every other week beginning February 22, 2016.
-Weekly sweeping will resume approximately October 31, 2016, but this date is subject to change based on observed leaf fall.
+Palo Alto streets are being swept weekly beginning October 17, 2016.
+Every other week sweeping will resume approximately February 20, 2017, but this date is subject to change based on observed leaf fall.

 Avoid piling leaves or other debris in the street or gutter.